 Lennox Lewis believes David Price can become a world champion, but must learn to "be mean and nasty" in the ring.

-The 29-year-old heavyweight was knocked out by Tony Thompson in February, his first loss in 16 professional bouts.
+The 29-year-old heavyweight was in February, his first loss in 16 professional bouts.

 "David is a good guy, maybe too much of a good guy.
 I'm going to get some nastiness in him," said Lewis.

 "The physical aspect, the determination, the desire - he's got all that.
 I'm going to get him mean.

 "He needs to be a little bit meaner out there because these guys are trying to take his head off.
 They're trying to hurt him and he can't be letting that happen.
 He has to fight back and be a little nasty."

 Former undisputed world heavyweight champion Lewis contacted Price via Twitter following his second-round defeat by Thompson earlier this year.

 The 2008 Olympic bronze medallist said receiving the support of one of his idols was a huge lift after the most disappointing night of his career to date.

 Liverpool-born Price told BBC North West Tonight: "It still feels a bit surreal at times that we're hanging out with Lennox Lewis - he was my boxing hero.

 "After I lost my last fight, I received a message of support from Lennox on Twitter.
 He left me his phone number and he offered to help me out.
 It was a no-brainer to accept.